 Environmental Enrichment for Cats

-It’s great you are trying to provide an enriching environment for your cat because research shows that boredom is bad for cats’ health.
+It’s wonderful that you are trying to provide an enriching environment for your cat because research shows that boredom is bad for cats’ health.

 Cats who live in an enriched environment have increased levels of brain activity.
 Cats who receive regular stimulation will benefit from the following: